 2) CROSS THE RIVER

 When I first arrived in Florence, I flocked to the centre of the city to see all the sights, the Palazzo Vecchio and Duomo, but I quickly found myself disappointed by streets filled with chains and crowded with tourists.
 Where was the character, the charming Italian alleyways filled with bakeries and colourful mopeds?

-You have to book a time slot a day ahead of time at the tourist office nearby.
+You have to book a time slot a day ahead of time at the tourist office nearby or on the official website.
 If they’re available, I recommend choosing one of the latest slots so you can see the sun set.
 Pictures can’t capture the feeling of watching all of Florence light up in bright oranges and pinks as the sun descends; it was one of the highlights of my whole trip and made every step up worth it.